dragino/LoRa_STM32/STM32CubeExpansion_LRWAN/Projects/Multi/Applications/LoRa/DRAGINO-LRWAN(AT)/readme.txt

 @par Description

-This directory contains a set of source files that implements a simple demo of an end device also known as a LoRa Object connecting to a Lora Network.
+This directory contains a set of source files that implements a simple demo of an end device also known as a LoRa Object connecting to a LoRa Network.
 The LoRa Object can be
-   - either a STM32LXxx-Nucleo board and Lora Radio expansion board, optionnally a sensor board.
+   - LoRa ST
-   - or a B-L072Z-LRWAN1 (available soon)
+   - or LSN50
 By setting the LoRa Ids in comissioning.h file according to the LoRa Network requirements, the end device will send periodically the sensor data to the LoRa network.
   ******************************************************************************